-Austria, Belgium, Bulgaria, Denmark, Estonia, Finland, Germany, France, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Portugal, Slovenia, and Sweden.
-It is important to note that the geographical coverage of each UP is 'frozen' to the Contracting Member States that had ratified the UPCA at the date when the request for unitary effect was registered for that UP.
-Therefore, at least in the early days of the UP system as more Contracting Member States ratify the UPCA, different UPs will have different geographical scopes.
+It is important to note that the geographical coverage of each UP will be 'frozen' to the Contracting Member States that had ratified the UPCA at the date when the request for unitary effect was registered for that UP.
+Therefore, at least in the early days of the UP system as more Contracting Member States ratify the UPCA, different UPs may have different geographical scopes.